sciZer0/7/v/README.md

 <p>&nbsp</p>
  <h2 align="center">Abstract</h2>

-The main point of blockchain technology is to allow people to build permissionless ownership systems being highly-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems being extremely-sustainable – meaning, whose pre-programmed works are extremely hard, at best impossible, to stop.

-The only way for a blockchain to be highly-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.
+The only way for a blockchain to be extremely-sustainable (really-unstoppable) is to be a people-ruled system – without being under control of any single entity.

-On the other hand, the main task of developers is to build/make the system as fast and efficient as possible.
+On the other hand, the main task of developers is to build/make the systems as fast and efficient as possible.

 This paper proposes an idea of a new blockchain which from day one is simultaneously:

-* highly-decentralized
+* extremely-decentralized
-* highly-democratic
+* extremely-democratic
-* highly-sustainable
+* extremely-sustainable
-* highly-efficient
+* extremely-efficient
 * with 50,000 TPS
 * with Decreasing Circulating Supply
 * with the ideal Gini coefficient